warash/in-60-seconds/PITCHME.md

 @ulend
 ---

-#### NgZone - Move frequent event that are not changing angular state outside ngZone
+#### NgZone - Move frequent events, that are not changing angular state outside ngZone
 @ul[list-spaced-bullets]
 - do not listen to scroll, mouse and other haevy events inside angular unless its necessary
 - do not attach listeneres to global evenets like domcument.click or xhr.onReadyStateChange
+- some third party libraries like analytics SDKs, hotjar, jquer plugis can hurt your performance
 @ulend
 ---